Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ADVICED USAGE
 Combine this blocklist with the language specific Easylist blocklist(s) of your country.

                                                       ERRORS & ISSUES
-Feel free to use it and provide feedback on errors, I will try to correct website breakage as soon as possible.
+As of July 2022, I have added a seperate list of exceptions, please report site breakage on github by creating an issue. https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.
+I will try to correct errors as soon as possible.